Bill Rodgers, Baron Rodgers of Quarry Bank: Early life

-Member of Parliament
+Political career

-Rodgers first entered the British House of Commons at a by-election in 1962, representing Stockton-on-Tees, and served in Labour Governments under Harold Wilson and James Callaghan, becoming Secretary of State for Transport in Callaghan's Cabinet in 1976.
-Within the Labour Party he was known for being a highly effective organiser around centrist causes such as multilateral nuclear disarmament and Britain's membership of the European Economic Community.
+Rodgers first entered the House of Commons at a by-election in 1962, representing Stockton-on-Tees, and served in Labour governments under Harold Wilson and James Callaghan, becoming Secretary of State for Transport in Callaghan's cabinet in 1976.
+Within the Labour Party, he was known for being a highly effective organiser around centrist causes such as multilateral nuclear disarmament and Britain's membership of the European Economic Community.
 He held the post until Labour's defeat in the 1979 general election.
 From 1979 to 1981 he was Shadow Defence Secretary.
-With Labour drifting to the left, Rodgers joined Shirley Williams, Roy Jenkins and David Owen in forming the Social Democratic Party in 1981.
-In September 1982, Rodgers stood to become President of the SDP, but took only 19.4% of the vote, and a distant second place behind Williams.
+With Labour drifting to the left, Rodgers joined Shirley Williams, Roy Jenkins and David Owen in forming the Social Democratic Party (SDP) in 1981.
+In September 1982, Rodgers stood to become the president of the SDP, but took only 19.4 per cent of the vote, finishing in a distant second place behind Williams.

-Gang of Four

 At the 1983 general election the SDP–Liberal Alliance won many votes but few seats, and Rodgers lost his seat of Stockton North (known as Stockton-on-Tees before the boundary changes of 1983).
-He remained outside Parliament, unsuccessfully contesting Milton Keynes for the SDP in the 1987 general election, until he was created a life peer as Baron Rodgers of Quarry Bank, of Kentish Town in the London Borough of Camden on 12 February 1992.
+He remained outside Parliament, unsuccessfully contesting Milton Keynes for the SDP in the 1987 general election, until he was created a life peer as Baron Rodgers of Quarry Bank, of Kentish Town in the London Borough of Camden, on 12 February 1992.
 During that interval he was Director-General of the Royal Institute of British Architects and also became Chairman of the Advertising Standards Authority.

 In 1987, Rodgers was chairman of the successful "Yes to Unity" campaign within the SDP in favour of merger with the Liberal Party.
-He became the Liberal Democrats' Lords spokesman on Home Affairs in 1994 and was its leader in the Lords between 1997 and 2001.
-His autobiography was titled Fourth Among Equals, reflecting his position as the least prominent of the SDP's founders.
-Rodgers was interviewed in 2012 as part of The History of Parliament's oral history project.
+He became the Liberal Democrats' Lords spokesman on home affairs in 1994 and was the party's leader in the Lords between 1997 and 2001.
+Rodgers's autobiography was titled Fourth Among Equals, reflecting his position as the least prominent of the SDP's founders.
+He was interviewed in 2012 as part of The History of Parliament's oral history project.

+Rodgers retired from the House of Lords on 12 December 2023.

 Personal life

 In 1955, Rodgers married Silvia Szulman (1928–2006), a Berlin-born artist and writer, who became a political hostess.
-The couple had three daughters, Rachel, Lucy and Juliet.
+The couple had three daughters: Rachel, Lucy, and Juliet.

 On 8 May 2001, Rodgers suffered a stroke at his home and was treated at the Royal Free Hospital and attended speech therapy sessions at North Middlesex Hospital for two and a half years.
 He said he was "very, very lucky not to have suffered any physical damage" as a result.
 He has since been a keen advocate for better treatment and care for stroke victims.

 In popular culture

-Rodgers was a main character in Steve Waters' 2017 play Limehouse, which premiered at the Donmar Warehouse; he was portrayed by Paul Chahidi.
+Rodgers was a main character in Steve Waters's 2017 play Limehouse, which premiered at the Donmar Warehouse; he was portrayed by Paul Chahidi.